Cowboys News App [Android]

 Monday morning general manager: Looking back at the Cowboys draft

-Well, that was probably one of the more exciting Draft weekends I've ever seen.
+Well, that was probably one of the more exciting NFL Draft weekends I've ever seen.
 A record number of trades were finalized.
 A goodly amount of quarterbacks were drafted.
 And a nice feel-good story late on Saturday to top it off.

 But now that enough time has passed since the Rams selected good old “What's-His-Name?” with the final pick, lets take a look back at how the Cowboys fared.
 I'm leaning toward an overall grade of B-.
 Mostly because I think they panicked in the second round.